 Informal German Greetings And Farewells

-Informal greetings can be used with the people of same age.
+Informal greetings can be used with people of the same age.
 You can use these informal greetings with younger people, family members, and friends.
 Check out some of the common informal German greetings and farewell phrases

 Informal German Greetings Phrases | English Equivalent |